LouisC00/Serverless-React-Maths-Game/README.md

-# Real-Time Typing Game
+# I Know the Maths

-A competitive, real-time typing game built with React and serverless architecture.
-Players can join a game, type randomly generated words, and compete for the highest score.
-The game features serverless functions for managing game sessions and high scores, JWT authentication for secure user identification, and a responsive design for an engaging user experience.
+A competitive, real-time math problem-solving game built with React and serverless architecture.
+Players can join a game, solve dynamically generated math problems, and compete for the highest score.
+The game utilizes serverless functions to manage game sessions and high scores, employs JWT authentication for secure user identification, and features a responsive design for an engaging user experience.

 ## Key Features

-- **Real-Time Gameplay:** Players can join ongoing games and compete in real-time to type words as quickly as possible.
+- **Real-Time Gameplay:** Players can join ongoing games and compete in real-time to solve math problems as quickly and accurately as possible.
 - **High Score Leaderboard:** Players can view the leaderboard to see how they rank against others, with high scores stored and managed using serverless functions and Airtable.
 - **Authentication:** Secure user authentication is provided by Auth0, ensuring that only registered players can access the game and save their scores.
 - **Responsive Design:** The game is styled using styled-components, providing a consistent and enjoyable experience across various devices.